 The Bureau of Licensing is in the Baltimore County Courthouse in Towson.
 Call 410-887-2607 for more information.

 - By check made out to The Cloisters.
 Please make sure to write the date of your event on your check.
 (Please note that there is a $30 fee on all returned checks)

 - By American Express, Discover, Visa or MasterCard.

 Six weeks before your event.

 First, call and let us know.
 If it is your final payment, it will have to be made with a certified check, money order, or credit card.
-We prefer not to accept cash.
+We cannot accept cash.

 Rehearsals will be booked 2-3 months before the event.
 The exact time of the rehearsal will be determined based on your schedule and on our event schedule.